Glucuronidation or Glucuronosylation

 If you have excessive Beta-glucuronidase activity in your intestines, this would cause an increase recycling of toxins as mentioned above.
 Elevated beta-glucuronidase activity has been associated with increased cancer risk.
 Usually, when you slow down biotransformation processes, especially those of Phase II, you risk an increase in cancer.

-Beta-glucuronidase is inducible by anaerobic E.coli, Peptostreptococcus, Bacteroides and clostridia.
+Some of these toxic anaerobic bacteria that are known to be an issue are E.coli, Peptostreptococcus, Bacteroides and clostridia.
 Using probiotics and prebiotics to increase the friendly gut bacteria and keep the unfriendly ones in check will help reduce beta-glucuronidase in the gut.
 Using calcium-D-glucarate as a supplement also inhibits the enzyme.

 Administration of Calcium D-glucarate, a suppressant of beta-glucuronidase, has shown reductions in breast cancer risk in animal studies.

-Calcium D-glucarate inhibits the deconjugation of glucuronides by inhibiting beta-glucuronidase.
-This supplement is used to enhance glucuronidation indirectly through inhibition of beta-glucuronidase.
+Calcium D-glucarate is used to enhance glucuronidation indirectly through inhibition of beta-glucuronidase.
 Some foods are also high in calcium D-glucarate.
 They include all of the mustard family vegetables such as broccoli, cabbage, Brussels sprouts, as well as apples, grapefruit and oranges.

 Glucuronidation of Bilirubin